manyou7/bio722_project_genomic_variations/3_variant_calling.md

 cd ..
 mkdir freebayes ; cd freebayes

-# use the reference R265 to call SNPs with quality > 20
+# use the reference R265 to call SNPs.
+The VCF will be filtered using tools such as vcffilter in vcflib.
+Here, I used vcffilter to do quality control, only generate quality > 20.
+To generate a report only including SNPs, use vcffilter post-call.

 freebayes -f /scratch/youman7/reference/R265_VGII_NCBI_genomic.fna -p 2 /scratch/youman7/mapping/YM165_sorted.markdup.bam | vcffilter -f "QUAL > 20"| vcffilter -f "TYPE= snp"> YM165_freebayes.vcf